-In all actions the Programme encourages enhancing cooperation with the partner countries to ensure synergies between the EUSBSR and the strategies of the partner countries as well as progress in the work on common priorities.
+In all actions the Programme encourages enhancing cooperation with the non-EU countries to ensure synergies between the EUSBSR and the strategies of the non-EU countries as well as progress in the work on common priorities.

 Example actions:

 • Assistance to the policy area coordinators of the EUSBSR.